 Favorite Ways To Serve Pico De Gallo:

-And of course, there are endless ways that you can serve pico de gallo.
+And of course, there are endless ways that you can serve this pico de gallo recipe.
 I think that you could arguably sprinkle it on just about anything, but some classic include:

 Also, pro tip!
 If you happen to have some pico ready to go, just mix it with some mashed avocados for an easy guacamole recipe!
 I often make a double batch, and use half of it for the guac, and then half for dipping as a plain salsa.
 Two for one!